 - Logging of all access and status changes to connected devices

 And because WireGuard is supported across multiple platforms, it allows Trustgrid to act as the central authority for a distributed network.
-It can also act as a ‘no-software’ install option to connect remote sites to the Trustgrid Remote Access solution.
+It can also act as a ‘no-software’ install option to connect and manage remote sites using the Trustgrid management portal.

-Not only does this make WireGuard a quick and inexpensive way to enable connectivity between hybrid, heterogeneous environments, but when managed by Trustgrid’s Zero Trust connectivity platform WireGuard becomes a viable solution for the connectivity of enterprise applications and remote user access.
+Not only does this make WireGuard a quick and inexpensive way to enable connectivity between hybrid, heterogeneous environments using the Trustgrid Connect networking platform, but when used on end-user devices WireGuard becomes a viable solution for remote users with Trustgrid Remote Access.

 As this new connectivity solution evolves, we are proud to play a part in enabling WireGuard for the enterprise.